Xeverous/the_website/website/pages/cpp/utility/cpp_faq.md

 Historically, the keyword `class` was used first in templates to indicate aliased type.
 It's a common practice in C and C++ to reuse existing keywords for new contexts to avoid creating new ones that could invalidate existing code.
 Eventually new keyword was created for templates - `typename` (resembling existing `typedef`) to avoid confusion about `class` (template types do not have to be classes, they can also be trivial built-in types).
 Funny is that `typename` keyword has been overloaded later anyway, so now both keywords are multi-purpose and have different meanings depending on the context.

-Some may use a convention that `typename` aliases any type (for example an array holding objects of any type) and `class` is supposed to be instantiated only on types that match specific criteria (eg concept of an iterator).
+Some may use a convention that `typename` aliases any type (for example an array holding objects of any type) and `class` is supposed to be instantiated only on types that match specific criteria (e.g. concept of an iterator).
 Some will write `class` because it's shorter.
 Some will choose the convention to choose one keyword and stick to it for consistency.

 There is also a very rare case when unit testing of protected/private inherited classes uses the hack `#define class struct`, `#define protected public`, `#define private public` - it explodes on `template <class>`.
 You should not be using such hacks anyway, or resort to more non-intrusive ways such as `-fno-access-control`.

 I use the designated keyword `typename` everywhere for consistency and to avoid any confusion.
-Some beginners (eg from Java) incorrectly think that C++ templates work only with classes.
+Some C++ beginners (usually after learning other language) incorrectly think that C++ templates work only with classes.

 ### Why `T` in templates?